Sanjidah/Prework/README.md

 ## Notes

 Signing into Github and connecting my account to Xcode was difficult as I ran into many errors.
-However, I manually connected it and manually committed my repository
+However, I manually connected it and manually committed my repository through terminal.

 ## License